 The rower’s footrests are heavy-duty nylon material.
 They’re size adjustable, being able to accommodate sports shoes or feet of all sizes.
-They also incorporate adjustable straps to secure feet in place, accessories which can be very handy for users with disabilities example.
+They also incorporate adjustable straps to secure feet in place, accessories that can be very handy for users with disabilities example.
 However, the footrests do not pivot.
-They’re fixed to the frame, at an angle of approx — 45 °.
+They’re fixed to the frame at an angle of approx — 45 °.

 VR500 Resistance and drive system